 Ease of Use:

-Once you sign up for a free trial you’ll receive two links: one leads to your AmeriCommerce.com account dashboard.
+Once you sign up for a free trial, you’ll receive two links: one leads to your AmeriCommerce.com (or sparkpay.com) account dashboard.
 The other allows you to access your storefront.

 After adding info about your business, you’ll be able to select a template, set shipping and tax details, and dig into the admin control panel.
 Video tutorials cover how to select a theme for your store and other basics.
 If you’d like more control, the Theme Editor gives you instant access to HTML and CSS editors.

 The recently improved admin is easy on the eyes and easy to navigate, using a standardized UI pattern with cleaner menus and sub-menus that integrate with tablets and mobile devices so you can operate your store on the go.
 I also like the drag and drop file/photo uploader and WYSIWYG editor.
-Honestly, just about anyone who can manage a blog or Facebook business page should be able to master the basics of adding products and tracking stats via the AmeriCommerce backend.
+Honestly, just about anyone who can manage a blog or Facebook business page should be able to master the basics of adding products and tracking stats via the Spark Pay backend.

 Hardware and Software Requirements:

-AmeriCommerce is completely web-hosted.
-Nothing more than a secure internet connection and browser (Chrome, Firefox, Safari) are required to access the cloud-based eCommerce software.
-While all operating systems and browsers are supported, installing the latest technologies on your machine will result in the smoothest user experience.
+Spark Pay is completely web-hosted.
+Nothing more than a secure internet connection and an updated browser (Chrome, Firefox, Safari) are required to access the cloud-based eCommerce software.
+While all operating systems and browsers are supported, it’s always a “faster/newer is better” scenario.

-AmeriCommerce is securing a position for itself in the crowded shopping cart software marketplace through offering multi-storefront capability.
+Spark Pay is securing a position for itself in the crowded shopping cart software marketplace in part through offering multi-storefront capability.
 Essentially, the software enables you to manage several different online stores from a single backend.
 Orders can be processed on smart phones or Facebook, and Google Sitemap auto indexing support is available.
-Other little features are mindful of the seller experience.
-For example, stores can support multiple languages and shipping can be supported by more than one warehouse, and shoppers will appreciate things like their pioneered one-page checkout.
+Sellers will appreciate attention to detail, such as how shipping can be supported by more than one warehouse, and shoppers will appreciate things like their pioneered one-page checkout.

-More feature information is available on the AmeriCommerce website, but I’ve broken out a few important features below.
+More feature information is available on the Spark Pay website, but I’ve laid out a few important features below.

 Products and Merchandising: